Shiitake: benefits, dosage, contraindications

 Antibacterial

 Lentinan is effective against Mycobacterium tuberculosis and Listeria monocytogenes.
 Oxalic acid is an agent responsible for the antimicrobial effect of Shiitake.
-It was bacteriostatic against Streptococcus pyogenes, Staphylococcus aureus, and Bacillus megaterium.
+It was bacteriostatic against Streptococcus pyogenes, Staphylococcus aureus and Bacillus megaterium.

-Safety dosage
+Safe dosage

-Adult from 18 years: 4 g - 8 g (dry extract)
+Adults aged 18 and over: 4 g - 8 g (dry extract)

 Interactions